geopython/pycsw/docs/oarec-support.rst

 Versions
 --------

-pycsw supports OGC API - Records - Part 1: Core, version 1.0 (OARec) by default.
+pycsw supports `OGC API - Records - Part 1: Core, version 1.0`_ (OARec) by default.

 Request Examples
 ----------------

-As the OGC successor to CSW, OARec is a change in paradigm rooted in lowering the barrier to entry, webby/of the web, and focusing on developer experience/adoption.
+As the OGC successor to CSW, OARec is a change in paradigm rooted in lowering the barrier to entry, being webby/of the web, and focusing on developer experience/adoption.
 JSON and HTML output formats are both supported via the ``f`` parameter.

 .. code-block:: bash